astropy/photutils/docs/aperture.rst

 Global Background Subtraction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+:func:`~photutils.aperture.aperture_photometry` and
-:func:`~photutils.aperture.aperture_photometry` assumes that the data have been background-subtracted.
+:class:`~photutils.aperture.ApertureStats` assume that the input data have been background-subtracted.
 If ``bkg`` is a float value or an array representing the background of the data (e.g., determined by `~photutils.background.Background2D` or an external function), simply